-The management body should consist of members of different age, so as to ensure adequate representation of population and target market.

-Geographical provenance

-The management body should be consistent of members of different jurisdictions to ensure that is collectively has sufficient knowledge and views on the culture, market specificities and legal frameworks of the areas the Company is active in.
+- Educational and professional background: The management body should consist of members of different backgrounds. - Gender: The management body should ensure gender balance. - Age: The management body should consist of members of different age. - Geographical provenance: The management body should consist of members of different jurisdictions to ensure that it collectively has sufficient knowledge and views on the culture, market specificities and legal frameworks of the areas the Company is active in.

-In order to facilitate an appropriately diverse pool of candidate for the management body and Key Holders, the Company should ensure that all diversity aspects are taken into consideration in the selection process and equal treatment and opportunities are provided for all staff of different genders, age, etc.
+In order to facilitate an appropriately diverse pool of candidates for the management body and Key Function Holders, the Company should ensure that all diversity aspects are taken into consideration in the selection process and equal treatment and opportunities are provided for all staff of different gender, age, etc.

+4.6.
 Board Recruitment